Slovenian Presidency of the Council of the EU 2021

 The content and scope of the legislation considered during a presidency depend on the initiatives of the European Commission and political priority areas of Member States, the Council and other institutions.
 There are 500 to 700 legislative proposals considered during each 6-month period.
 Statistically, one-third of all legislative proposals on which negotiations are held are adopted under the presidency of one Member State, as the regular legislative procedure takes on average one to two years.

-The number and content of issues on the agenda during the Slovenian Presidency will depend mostly on the new EU strategic agenda for the next five years adopted by EU leaders at the meeting of the Council in June 2019, the work programme of the new European Commission and the 18-month programme of the Trio, i.e. Slovenia, Germany and Portugal, which is currently under preparation.
+The number and content of issues on the agenda during the Slovenian Presidency will depend mostly on the new EU strategic agenda for the next five years adopted by EU leaders at the meeting of the Council in June 2019, the work programme of the new European Commission and the 18-month programme of the Trio, i.e. Slovenia, Germany and Portugal, adopted in June 2020.

 How is Slovenia preparing for the Presidency of the Council of the EU?